mfecane/shadercity/README.md

 - fix save toast
 - lags
 - restore fps
-- change all tokens to maps
-- scroll only on canvas
 - add link to forked to original shader
 - check orbit controls ?
 - toDataURL